Top Sandals for Foot Pain: End Your Foot Pain Now

 There are many different underlying causes which can result in foot pain.
 Foot pain can be caused by genetic conditions, accidents and traumas, as well as the build-up of adverse conditions over time which leads to more serious issues.

-These are some of the most common conditions and circumstances that lead to foot pain, whether they are the result of poor footwear or simply an unlucky incident with a Lego.
+We’ve listed below some of the most common conditions and circumstances that lead to foot pain, whether they are the result of poor footwear or simply an unlucky incident with a Lego.
+Yep, that happens…

-Bunions present as firm bumps which may be red, swollen, and cause anything from mild to severe pain.
-Bunions are typically caused by people with low arches as well as tight shoes and high heels.
+Indeed, bunions look like firm bumps which may be red, swollen, and cause anything from mild to severe pain.
+Bunions are typically found in people with low arches, those who suffer rheumatoid arthritis as well as those regularly wearing tight shoes and high heels.

-Corns and calluses are areas of thickened skin that can develop over time or due to a blunt force injury to the bottom of the foot.
+Corns and calluses are areas of thickened skin that can develop over time or suddenly in case of a blunt force injury to the bottom of the foot.

-Corns are hardened lumps that are typically painful to the touch; some types of corns, called seed corns, have a small hard ‘seed’ in the center which is typically the source of most of the pain.
+Corns are hardened lumps that are typically painful to the touch; some types of corns, called seed corns, have a small hard ‘seed’ in the center which is typically the source from where most of the pain comes from.

-Corns can appear anywhere on the foot, but they are most likely to appear on the toes compared to other areas, with the exception of corns caused through pointed trauma to the bottom of the feet—such as stepping on a rock or hard object with all of your weight.
+Corns can appear anywhere on the foot, but they are most likely to appear on the toes as opposed to other areas.
+However, if corns are caused through blunt force trauma, they will appear to the bottom of the feet.
+That’s the case when you step on a rock or hard object with all of your weight.

-Corns are painful to the touch, especially if any friction—such as a shoe rubbing against them as you walk—occurs.
+Corns are painful to the touch, especially if there’s any friction, such as a shoe rubbing against them as you walk.

-Calluses are areas of thickened skin which is typically not painful to the touch, however even calluses can cause you to shift your weight while you walk, resulting in an improper gait that could lead to bunions, excessively stretching your tendons, and other situations that could result in pain.
+Calluses are areas of thickened skin which are typically not painful to the touch.
+However even calluses can cause you to shift your weight while you walk, resulting in an improper gait that could lead to bunions, excessively stretching your tendons, and other situations that could result in pain.

-Heel spurs are a firm growth that occurs on the bone which is just underside the fron area of the heel bone.
+Heel spurs are a firm growth that occurs on the bone which is just on the underside of the front area of the heel bone.
 Heel spurs are typically caused by excessive pulling of the plantar fascia ligament against the heel bone.

 Over time, this can result in calcification, which causes a spur.
 Heel spurs can be relatively painless or extremely painful depending on the size and location.
 Heel spurs are typically caused by improper footwear for people who have low arches.